 How do I know we need B2B sales consulting rather than just “more leads”?

 Win rates are slipping, deals stall in the middle stages, managers live in forecasts instead of coaching, or discounts are the only lever that moves deals?
 You have a system issue, not a top-of-funnel issue.
-A B2B sales consulting firm refines definitions, conversations, and coaching to optimize the existing pipeline’s conversion.
+A B2B sales consulting firm refines definitions, conversations, and coaching to optimize conversion in the existing pipeline.

 What outcomes should we expect in the first 90 days of a sales consulting engagement?